CompPhysics/CompSciProgram/README.md

 ## Third project:

 Three possible alternative paths that combine elements from both courses.
--Unsupervised learning: PCA and clustering, k-means however similar methods.
+-Unsupervised learning: PCA, other dimensionality reduction methods and clustering, k-means or similar methods.
 -Bayesian machine learning: brings in MCMC, statistics and deep learning.
 -Quantum machine learning: Boltzmann machines, classical and quantum machines.
 MCMC simulations, gradient methods.
 -Or simulate data and themes related to own research or other user defined topics.